 Season 10: Let's see.
 Clark was healed by Lois, though he doesn't know it was her, nor that she now knows his secret.
 Also Tess was resurrected, and wakes up in Cadmus Labs, where she finds clones of Lex.
 We'll see a few different clones of Lex throughout the season, in roles both villainous and heroic.
 Most prominently was a boy named Alexander who Tess began raising in secret (and who grew up too fast).
 We'll see more of various heroes throughout the season, including Carter Hall (Hawkman), Stargirl, and Kara.
 Also, Lois was away from the Daily Planet for awhile, and Clark was assigned a new partner, Cat Grant, who was not a fan of vigilantes like the Blur and Green Arrow.
 Eventually Lois returns, but Cat still works at the paper.
 Meanwhile, the major story arc of the season involves an alien called Darkseid, who we never seen much of personally.
 But he does infest various people's minds with darkness, to prepare the world for his coming.
 (The main three of these are "Granny Goodness," who runs an orphanage; a radio personality named Gordon Godfrey, who's trying to turn the public against heroes; and a club owner named Desaad).
 We also learn a surprising fact about Tess's background.
 Also this season, Oliver reveals his identity as Green Arrow to the world.
 We also get a glimpse of what Clark's future will be like.
 Another major event is the passing of the vigilante registration act, which requires heroes to reveal their identities, though most don't do this.
 There's also a secret group called the Suicide Squad that is working to turn the public against heroes.
 And we see an alternate universe where Clark was raised by Lionel and had become evil.
 That universe's Lionel ends up coming to our universe and causing some trouble, and later on so does that universe's Clark.
 Also this season Lois and Clark get engaged (and he reveals his secret to her), though of course they have plenty of troubles.
 And um, I should say Chloe was missing for most of the season, but eventually she returns and we learn the reason for her absence.
 And eventually the vigilante registration act is repealed.
 And as the Blur begins to become more visible to the world, Clark begins wearing glasses and acting clumsier and milder, so people won't suspect he's the Blur.
 At one point Zatanna some magical champagne causes Clark, Lois, Oliver, Chloe, Emil, and Tess to have a wild night they don't remember in the morning, and it eventually turns out that Oliver and Chloe had gotten married.
 And um... there may have been less Lex clones than I thought.
 I got confused.
 I think the one Tess was raising was evil for awhile but eventually turned good and also had Clark's powers and started using the name Conner.
 We also meet a superhero from the future, called Booster Gold, as well as a teenager named Jaime who acquires a super-powered suit and becomes Blue Beetle, though at first he can't control it.
 Well, tons of other stuff happens throughout the season, but in the end, Clark and Lois have to deal with their impending wedding as well as the approach of Darkseid's planet, Apokolips, which could destroy the world.
 At the same time, yet another Lex Luthor clone shows up, this one more like the real Lex than any others.
 Meanwhile, we're reminded of lots of stuff from throughout the series, even while Clark is learning to move forward into his destiny.
 And then there's a flashforward seven years into the future.
 There were various things I could nitpick about the finale, but ultimately I was pretty well satisified with how it all ended.

 Anyway.
 A lot changes over the years, and it's all really complicated, and sometimes seemed to drag on too long.
-But there's lots of cool stuff that happens over the years, and good characters (and of course plenty of hot girls).
+But there's lots of cool stuff that happens over the years, and good characters.
 And it can all be very operatic and stuff.
 I dunno.... it's a pretty good show, but it has its flaws.
 Whatever.
 Um, I've forgotten millions of things, and intentionally left out things, even though I've probably said way too much.
 I still feel like I should say more, like all the differences from the comics, and stuff.
 But whatever, it's time for me to shut up.